mozilla/jira-bugzilla-integration/docs/adrs/003-bugzilla-response-codes.md

 - Data will not persist container restarts
 - High effort for engineers to build and maintain
 - Less intuitive to users and engineers, we would need to report on cache/queue metrics to logs
+- Data could be processed out of order, causing newer updates to get lost

 ### Option 4: Use a simple DLQ (dead letter queue)
 We would always return 200, but any events that fail to process internally would get sent to a DLQ and be replayed later if needed.
 This could be a storage bucket, kubernetes volume, or table in a database.
 A scheduled kubernetes job would then run to try and pick these up and reprocess them later (every 4 hours, for exmaple).